Large Black Spider With Yellow Stripes

 Defining Orb-Weavers

 Orb-weavers are a group of spiders belonging to the family Araneidae.
-With thousands of species worldwide, these spiders are recognized for their circular, wheel-shaped webs.
-The webs are not only their hunting grounds but also intricate works of engineering.
-Characterized by their radial symmetry and sticky spiral threads, these webs efficiently trap flying insects.
+Worth adding: with thousands of species worldwide, these spiders are recognized for their circular, wheel-shaped webs.
+Which means the webs are not only their hunting grounds but also complex works of engineering.
+Here's the thing — characterized by their radial symmetry and sticky spiral threads, these webs efficiently trap flying insects.
 Orb-weavers vary significantly in size, color, and markings, but the large black spiders with yellow stripes often belong to the Argiope genus.

 Scientific Foundations